3 min read

 Not Deliver on Your Promises

-When a manager lacks accountability and integrity in following through on their promises, it breeds resentment, reduces trust and respect, and sets an example for employees that it is okay to do the same thing.
+When a manager lacks accountability and integrity, failing to follow through on their promises, it breeds resentment, reduces trust and respect, and sets an example for employees that it is acceptable to do the same.
 People managers won’t be effective if they don’t have personal accountability and definitely won’t be able to hold employees accountable either.

 Have All the Answers